jirimotyl/PsychometricCurse/README.md

 - You may **not** use the data for commercial purposes.
 - You must **attribute the data contributors** as specified in the dataset documentation.
 - Any interpretation, analysis, or application of this data must be performed by, or under the direct supervision of, a **licensed psychologist or a professional skilled in psychometrics**.
+- The data is provided **"as is"**, without warranty of any kind.
+The authors and contributors are not liable for any errors, omissions, or inaccuracies in the data, nor for any interpretations or applications derived from it.